-The review focuses on developing the university's benefits philosophy, guiding principles, and a plan design that provides high-quality benefits to support recruitment and retention of faculty and staff and is financially sustainable for the institution.
+The review focused on developing the university's benefits philosophy, guiding principles, and a plan design that provides high-quality benefits, supports recruitment and retention of faculty and staff, and is financially sustainable for the institution.
 The review’s guiding principles emphasized choice, flexibility, high quality, and support for recruitment and retention.

 Review Process and Recommendations